 Because nowadays, we wouldn’t call the restaurant.
 We grab our phones or iPads and google it.
 Right?

 Good-natured arguments and bets on disagreements are so outdated.
 I might miss the bantering back and forth if the instant gratification of proving I was right from the beginning wasn’t so satisfying.
 Never mind the times I am wrong.

 Microwave a bag according to the directions on the package.
 Allow to cool, then store in a Mason jar in the fridge.

 Steamed edamame is fun, but roasting takes this lima-bean-look-alike to a new level.
 When you bake the shelled beans at a high temperature, they take on a suntanned appearance.
 Roasting also intensifies the nutty flavor and somewhat chewy texture.

 Meaty mushrooms bring an earthy flavor to the party.
 Marinate them with the beans in a soy sauce or balsamic vinegar (your choice) and oil mixture.
 Don’t worry.
 They won’t seem greasy at all as there is just enough oil to keep them moist.

 I prefer this recipe as a side dish.
 But if you’re having a vegetarian day, it makes a filling entree as well.

 My apologies for not specifying the exact amount of salt and pepper.
-It really is a matter of taste.
+It is a matter of taste.
 However, the balsamic or soy sauce you add to the marinade will also affect the saltiness.

-Inspired by the Roasted Green Beans with Mushrooms, Balsamic,
+This post was inspired by the Roasted Green Beans with Mushrooms, Balsamic,

 - 16 ounce bag frozen mukimame, thawed